Last updated January 27, 2021

 There is no requirement to do anything specific with it.
 You could use that portion of your back yard for whatever you like.

-Connection would be mandatory due to provincial regulations but you would not need to connect to the sewer system immediately.
 Currently, provincial regulations say that properties must connect within five years of a new system becoming operational, or prior to subdivision or sale of the property – whichever is earlier.
 The RM is seeking the Manitoba government’s agreement to extend the five-year onsite connection requirement for Reinfeld and Schanzenfeld.
 Because many septic fields in these communities are relatively new, we feel there is a strong rationale for extending the timeline.
 We are awaiting the Province’s response.

 Provincial regulation requires that any home sold would be required to connect to the sewer.